DDoS/Cadre/README.md

 Copy the [default config](affiche/default_config.json) and name it `config.json`.
 In this file you can overwrite the following fields:
-- `TEMP_PATH`: where to write the temporary files, absolute or relative to the server executable
+- `TEMP_PATH`: Where to write the temporary files, absolute or relative to the server executable
-- `DISPLAY_WRITER_COMMAND`: the command line to run for writing a new image to the display as a list of arguments.
+- `DISPLAY_WRITER_COMMAND`: The command line to run for writing a new image to the display as a list of arguments.
 As well as the image path, it must accept the `--options <json>` and `--preview <path>` arguments to pass in the options and the preview image output path.
+- `DISPLAY_WRITER_OPTIONS_SCHEMA_PATH`: Path to the options schema for the display writer.
+See [encre_options.json](encre/encre_options.json) for an example.
+- `DISPLAY_WRITER_OPTIONS`: Dictionary of option name and default value override.
+For example: `{"dynamic_range": 0.8}`.
 - `MAP_TILES`: URL and options for [Leaflet `L.tileLayer()` constructor](https://leafletjs.com/reference.html#tilelayer-l-tilelayer).
 Lets you customize the map shown by Affiche.
 If you want an English map, I recommend the [Thunderforest Atlas tiles](https://www.thunderforest.com/maps/atlas/) (free account required to obtain an API key).